Milorganite: History

 Milorganite's roots began in 1911, when local socialist politicians were elected on a platform calling for construction of a wastewater treatment plant to protect against water borne pathogens.
 As raising taxes for public health was relatively controversial in the early 1900s, producing an organic fertilizer as a means of partially offsetting its operating cost was proposed.
 With the help of researchers in the College of Agriculture at the University of Wisconsin, the use of waste solids in the form of activated sludge as a source of fertilizer had been developed in the early 20th century.
-Experiments showed that heat-dried activated sludge pellets "compared favorably with standard organic materials such as dried blood, tankage, fish scrap, and cottonseed meal."
+Experiments showed that heat-dried activated sludge pellets "compared favorably with standard organic materials such as dried blood, tankage, fish scrap, and cottonseed meal".

 The Milwaukee Metropolitan Sewerage District's Jones Island Plant had the largest wastewater treatment capacity of any in the world when constructed in 1925.
 It was the first plant in the United States to succeed in using the activated sludge treatment process to produce fertilizer.
 The Plant has been designated as a Historic Civil Engineering Landmark by the American Society of Civil Engineers.

-Milorganite made its debut in 1926 as the first pelletized fertilizer in the United States, with sales directed at golf courses, turf farms and flower growers.
+In 1926, Milorganite made its debut as the first pelletized fertilizer in the United States, with sales directed at golf courses, turf farms, and flower growers.
 The brand was popularized during the 1930s and 1940s before inorganic urea became available to homeowners after WWII.

 Oyvind Juul (O.J.)
-Noer helped establish the turfgrass industry, and "was instrumental in the success of Milorganite."
-While promoting Milorganite, his influence got him designated as “Mr. Turf” by the Golf CourseSuperintendents Association of America.
+Noer helped establish the turfgrass industry, and "was instrumental in the success of Milorganite".
+While promoting Milorganite, his influence got him designated as “Mr. Turf” by the Golf Course Superintendents Association of America.
 He was an important lecturer and authored proponent of turfgrass and fertilizer, including a series of articles titled The ABC of Turf Culture — later published as one of the earliest comprehensive books on the subject of turf maintenance.
 Noer achieved this stature from his willingness to share his extensive knowledge of turfgrass.
-While working for Milorganite, he visited more than 80 percent of U.S. golf courses, to aid greenskeepers diagnose and cure "turf problems based on research-based knowledge."
-In 1985 he was honored to the Wisconsin Golf Hall of Fame.
+While working for Milorganite, he visited more than 80 percent of U.S. golf courses, to aid greenskeepers diagnose and cure "turf problems based on research-based knowledge".
+In 1985, he was inducted into the Wisconsin Golf Hall of Fame.